 The Fuse is as fun as a barrel of monkeys.

 The segmentation of mountain bikes in the past few years has become convoluted.
-Lines are being blurred and the distinction between a cross-country, trail, or enduro bike can be vague.
-The Specialized Fuse has been built with one simple purpose, to allow riders have more fun.
+Lines are being blurred, and the distinction between a cross-country, trail, or enduro bike can be vague.
+The Specialized Fuse has been built with one simple purpose, to allow riders to have more fun.
 The Fuse Comp once again impressed our testers with its ability to conquer climbs with deceptive ease and turn downhills into a constant hunt for airtime.
-The comfortable cockpit, balanced geometry, and trail-hugging 3.0-inch tires give this bike a confidence inspiring ride that is tough to beat among hardtails.
+The comfortable cockpit, balanced geometry, and trail-hugging 3.0-inch tires give this bike a confidence-inspiring ride that is tough to beat among hardtails.
 The Fuse's greatest asset is that there are no outstanding weaknesses in the bike's performance.
-It climbs well seated or standing and it descends well on most trails and at any speed.
+It climbs well seated or standing, and it descends well on most trails and at any speed.

 Side-hits and playful antics are strongly encouraged.

 The Specialized Fuse has a geometry like Switzerland's political policies, middle of the road, not favoring any extremes.
-Bikes that are particularly long or slack tend to be a chore to maneuver at slow speeds or particularly tight trails.
-Upright cross-country style bikes become unstable at high speeds.
-The Fuse seems to have done well to nestle itself in the middle where the bike still feels quick and nimble but is able to maintain a stable planted feel at speed.
+Bikes that are unusually long or slack tend to be a chore to maneuver at slow speeds or particularly tight trails while upright cross-country style bikes become unstable at high speeds.
+The Fuse has done well to nestle itself in the middle, where the bike still feels quick and agile but can maintain a stable and planted feel at speed.
 This bike feels balanced in the air, urging the rider to hunt for any shenanigans along the trails.
 The sharp handling makes riding feel natural.
 Other test bikes require more exaggerated movements to initiate the bike into turns.